stakingrewards/data-engineering-challenge/README.md

 The goal is to take `transactions.csv` and compute what needs to be computed producing a file that contains all the static values + all the equations resolved.

+We ask you to do this in a language you are not familiar with.

 ### Operations & Equations

 Any computable expression in the CSV must be prefixed with `=`.
 The expression